SFULibrary/islandora_rest_ingester/README.md

 ### Replacing objects by providing PIDs

-The Islandora REST interface allows you to provide a full PID when ingesting an object.
-This means that we can replace/restore objects.
+The Islandora REST interface allows you to provide a full PID when ingesting an object, allowing us to replace/restore objects.
 This is not an update operation; if an object with the specified PID exists, it must be purged before the PID can be reused.

-If you omit the `-n` option, the Ingester assumes that each object-level directory encodes the PID it should use when ingesting the object.
+If you omit the `--namespace` option, the Ingester assumes that each object-level directory encodes the PID it should use when ingesting the object.
 Directory names should be the same as the PID, e.g. `test:245`.
 If your PIDs contain characters that may not be safe in filenames (for example, `:` on Windows), you can URL-endcode them (e.g., `test%3A245`); the Ingester will automatically decode them to get the PID.

 Note that this only works for top-level objects in the input directory; pages, and children of compound objects, cannot reuse PIDS.

 Changing our examples above so that the object directories encode PIDs would look like this:

 ```
-sampleinput/
+pidsample/
  ├── foo:1
  │   ├── MODS.xml
  │   └── OBJ.png